-Business Registrations: Before providing services to a cannabis licensee, the following businesses must register with the enforcement division: (1) a transporter; (2) a security guard agency; (3) a waste disposal company; and (4) any other type of cannabis business that is authorized by the enforcement division to provide plant or product-touching services to cannabis licensees.
-A registration to operate specified cannabis businesses issued by the enforcement division on or before July 1, 2023, authorizes the cannabis business to handle medical and adult-use cannabis products.
+Business Registrations: Before providing services to a cannabis licensee, the following businesses must register with the administration: (1) a transporter; (2) a security guard agency; (3) a waste disposal company; and (4) any other type of cannabis business that is authorized by the administration to provide plant or product-touching services to cannabis licensees.
+A registration to operate specified cannabis businesses issued by MMCC on or before July 1, 2023, authorizes the cannabis business to handle medical and adult-use cannabis products.

-Agent Registrations: Before an agent may volunteer or work for a cannabis business licensee or registrant, the agent must register with the enforcement division.
+Agent Registrations: Before an agent may volunteer or work for a cannabis business licensee or registrant, the agent must register with the administration.
 A registration is valid for two years.
-To be eligible to register as a cannabis agent, an individual must be at least age 21 and obtain a criminal history records check, as specified.
-The enforcement division may not register an individual who fails to meet these criteria or has been convicted of or pleaded nolo contendere to a crime involving moral turpitude.
-The enforcement division may not deny an agent registration based on any cannabis-related offenses that occurred before January 1, 2023.
+To register as a cannabis agent, an individual must be at least age 21 and obtain a criminal history records check, as specified.
+The administration may not register an individual who fails to meet these criteria or has been convicted of or pleaded nolo contendere to a crime involving moral turpitude.
+The administration may not deny an agent registration based on any cannabis-related offenses that occurred before July 1, 2023.
+Each cannabis licensee must require that each registered agent complete an annual responsible vendor training program.